-- 1. Utilization and unit cost data derived from fully adjudicated and approved encounters - 2.
+- 1. Utilization and unit cost data derived from fully adjudicated and approved encounters, as well as individual encounter level detail as needed - 2.
 Both audited and unaudited financial statements reported by the Contractor - 3.
 Market Basket Inflation Trends - 4.
 AHCCCS Fee-For-Service schedule pricing adjustments - 5.
-Population Risk/Risk Profile of membership - 6.
+Historical and projected enrollment by risk group - 6.
 Programmatic or Medicaid covered service changes that affect reimbursement - 7.
 Additional administrative requirements for the Contractor that affect reimbursement

 AHCCCS adjusts its rates to best match payment to risk.
 This further ensures the actuarial basis for the capitation rates.
-AHCCCS will utilize risk adjustment, acuity adjustment, or a combination thereof, that will be applied to all capitation rates for all risk groups (excluding supplemental payments).
+AHCCCS will utilize fully adjudicated and approved encounters to calculate risk adjustment, acuity adjustment, or a combination thereof, that will be applied to all capitation rates for all risk groups (excluding supplemental payments).
 Notwithstanding the encounter submission deadline as described in Section D, Paragraph 61, Encounter Data Reporting, if risk adjustment is utilized, the encounter data used for the risk adjustment will be based on a three month lag period, or a lag period determined appropriate by the actuary but not less than three months.
 The Contractor is strongly encouraged to ensure that encounters are submitted timely.
 Unique Contractor encountering issues such as missing encounters, missing diagnosis codes, etc., will not be considered acceptable causes for delays for purposes of calculating risk adjustment.
 AHCCCS will provide the Contractor with at least two months advance notice of the date AHCCCS will extract encounter data for risk adjustment purposes.